lkarlslund/egginc-automation/README.md

   - Recent Apps: END

 ## Features:
-- Rotate screen to portrait mode if needed
+- Rotate screen to portrait mode if needed (Bluestacks)
 - Starts Egg Inc from launcher
 - Watch ad for 2X boost when needed
 - Watches ads for golden eggs, boosts, chicken boxes - but not for money (you can change this in the code)